GrovesD2/market_monitor_trend_dash/README.md

 The dashboard, and the results contained within the data files, are intended to demonstrate one method in which machine learning can be used on financial data.

 ⚠️ **This dashboard should not be used to make any financial decisions from - read the disclaimer in the ReadME before using the dashboard** ⚠️

+## When the data is refreshed

+The TL;DR - the dashboard inputs should be updated once per day, at 8am GMT. **Please refresh the dashboard daily - and check the GitHub repository if you are not sure when the files were last updated**.

+The date of the data will appear "lagged" in the dashboard, this is due to the data being refreshed from the last full trading day.
+Likewise, the [Market Montior](https://stockbee.blogspot.com/p/mm.html) is also refreshed on a daily cadence, and therefore, the model cannot be updated until the [Market Montior](https://stockbee.blogspot.com/p/mm.html) does. **To be clear, this data does not update during the trading day** - this is a completely free dashboard, changing it to a dynamically changing dashboard would take time and finance to develop and maintain it.

 ## How to use the dasboard